We will contact you shortly.

 What is the Macula?

 The Macula is a very small and important part of the retina that is responsible for central vision.
 It is much more sensitive to detail when compared to the rest of the retina.
-The Macula is the part of the eye which helps you see to read street signs, to thread a needle, and to read small print as well as many other small, detail oriented tasks.
+The macula is the part of the eye that helps you see to read street signs, to thread a needle, and to read small print as well as many other small, detail-oriented tasks.

 What Causes Macular Degeneration?